 Future research will focus on several key areas to expand and refine the proposed method.
 First, the methodology will be extended to other sections of scientific papers, including introductions, methods, results, and discussions, to broaden its applicability.
 Second, efforts will be directed toward adapting the system for multilingual support, enabling compatibility with diverse languages and academic styles.
 Third, user feedback will be integrated into the prompt optimization process, allowing for real-time adjustments and greater personalization to align outputs with individual author preferences.

-Additionally, future studies will include direct experimental comparisons between Gemma-7b-it and advanced models like GPT-4 to empirically validate the relative performance of these models.
+Additionally, future studies will include direct experimental comparisons between Gemma-7b-it and advanced models such as GPT-4 to empirically validate the relative performance of these models.
 Ethical considerations, such as maintaining originality and avoiding over-reliance on AI tools, will also be explored to ensure responsible integration of AI in scientific writing.
-Furthermore, given that every author has their own unique writing style, future efforts will aim to develop techniques that enable the system to tailor text outputs to match an individual author's style.
+Furthermore, given that each author has a unique writing style, future efforts will aim to develop techniques that enable the system to tailor text outputs to match an individual author's style.
 This personalization will enhance the practicality and effectiveness of the tool, making it more versatile and user-friendly.

 By addressing these areas, the proposed method can become more robust, scalable, and accessible, significantly advancing the field of academic writing assistance.